Chin-Sun/Chin-Sun/README.md

 ### Hi there 👋
-I will be a self-taught passionate system developer
+:star2: I will be a self-taught passionate system developer.
-Now I am learning FrontEnd by myself

 <!---
 Here are some ideas to get you started: